NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_CMD_BLOCK_STATUS` (7)

     A block status query request.
 Length and offset define the range of interest.

-Clients MUST NOT use this request unless metadata contexts have been negotiated, which in turn requires the client to first negotiate structured replies.
+    A client MUST NOT send `NBD_CMD_BLOCK_STATUS` unless within the negotiation phase it sent `NBD_OPT_SET_META_CONTEXT` at least once, and the final time it was sent, the server responded without an error, and returned at least one metadata context.
+This in turn requires the client to first negotiate structured replies.
 For a successful return, the server MUST use a structured reply, containing at least one chunk of type `NBD_REPLY_TYPE_BLOCK_STATUS`, where the status field of each